dakman/mysol/README.md

 The core motivation is **Self-Sovereign Discipline**.
 In a 24/7 liquid market, the greatest risk to a user's capital is often their own impulsive behavior.

 * **Eliminating "Hot Wallet" Risk:** Traditional wallets allow you to drain 100% of your funds in seconds.
 If your phone is snatched or you experience a moment of poor judgment, your capital is gone.
 * **Willpower as a Service:** By moving enforcement to the blockchain, you outsource your discipline to an immutable auditor.
-You don't have to "try" to spend less; the network simply won't let you.
+The network simply won't let you overspend.
 * **Anti-Extortion:** In a hypothetical "wrench attack," an attacker can only force you to withdraw up to your daily limit.
-The rest of your capital remains locked behind a time-based wall they cannot break.
+The bulk of your capital remains locked behind a time-based wall they cannot break.

 ---